 Nestled on the New York and the Pennsylvania border, Barryville is just a two hour drive from New York City in the Delaware Water Gap area.
-It’s a really small town, but with all the essentials for the best weekend ever within a walking distance of the hotel, including a great small gourmet grocery, a farmers market, several antique shops and one of the best dive bars ever.
+Though it’s a small town, Barryville offers all the ingredients for a memorable weekend, with many amenities walkable from our hotel pick, the Stickett Inn, including a gourmet grocery, farmers market, antique shopping, and one of the best dive bars ever.

-To get here via public transit, you can also take New Jersey Transit to Port Jervis, NY and take a cab; you can also take a bus to Milford, PA and Monticello, NY, and catch a cab there.
-But if you can, rent a car–and take the incredibly scenic route that passes through Port Jervis onto Route 97: a beautiful, winding road beside the Delaware river (pictured above.)
+To get here via public transit, take New Jersey Transit to Port Jervis, NY and take a cab; you can also take a bus to Milford, PA and Monticello, NY, and arrange a ride from there.
+Preferably, though, you’re driving yourself: and if so, don’t miss the incredibly scenic Eagles Nest, a beautiful winding road that overlooks the Delaware River.

-If you need any groceries or booze, walk across the street to the gourmet River Market, which is also host to a farmers market during summer weekends.
+If you need any groceries or booze, walk across the street to the Barryville General, which is also host to a farmers market during summer weekends.

 For a tiny river town, there’s lots to do here–and even more when you venture out a bit.
 Start your morning off with a walk down by the river, then hit the antique shops in town on the way back.
 Barryville Antiques Emporium is especially fun–an antique shop in an old house, which spreads out to the yard during warmer months.
 Also right down the road from the hotel is Reber River Trips, with tubing, white water rafting, kayaks and canoeing.
 Just a bit further down the road, Kittatinny Adventure Center offers those same water sports, but also paint-balling and ziplining.